codefresh-io/docs.codefresh.io/_docs/troubleshooting/git-step-migration.md

 max-width="80%"
 %}

-First of all we need to make clear that **your pipeline will still work as before, without any changes**.
+First of all, we need to make clear that **your pipeline will still work as before, without any changes**.
 The migration to projects is a gradual one and Codefresh does not force you to do anything in order to make things work.

 The warning message explains how new pipelines need a git-clone step.
 Codefresh pipelines based on repositories automatically cloned the source code for you.